Bill Sharman: Los Angeles / Utah Stars (1968–1971)

-Los Angeles Lakers (1971–1976)
+Los Angeles Lakers (1971 to 1976)

-After resigning as coach for the Utah Stars, Sharman signed a contract to coach the Los Angeles Lakers.
-Controversy later ensued when the owner of the Utah Stars brought suit against Sharman for breach of contract stemming from his resignation, and a tort case against the owner of the Los Angeles Lakers for inducing such breach of contract.
-Sharman was originally ordered to pay $250,000 in damages, but later appealed the trial court decision and the United States Court of Appeals for the Tenth Circuit reversed the judgement.

-The following season, Sharman guided the Wilt Chamberlain and Jerry West-led Los Angeles Lakers to an NBA record 33 game win streak, a then-record 69–13 win–loss mark, the first Lakers championship in Los Angeles and the first for the team in more than a decade.
-They had been to the finals seven times since moving from Minneapolis, losing each time.
+As the Lakers' coach in the 1971–72 season, Sharman guided the Wilt Chamberlain and Jerry West-led Los Angeles Lakers to an NBA record 33 game win streak, a then-record 69–13 win–loss mark, the first Lakers championship in Los Angeles, and the first for the Lakers' franchise in more than a decade.
+The Lakers had a 12–3 record in the 1972 NBA playoffs, defeating the New York Knicks in the 1972 NBA Finals in five games.
+The Lakers had been to the NBA finals seven times since moving from Minneapolis, losing each time.
 That season, Sharman was named NBA Coach of the Year.

+The Lakers were 60–22 the following season and reached 1973 NBA Finals, playing the Knicks for a second consecutive season.
+The Lakers lost to the Knicks in five games.
+Chamberlain retired before the 1973–74 season, and West only played in 31 games that season because of injury.
+The Lakers' record fell to 47–35, and they were eliminated in the first round of the 1974 NBA playoffs.
+West retired before the 1974–75 season, in which the Lakers went 30–52.
+The Lakers traded for Kareem Abdul-Jabbar before the 1975–76 season.
+Abdul-Jabbar was the NBA's Most Valuable Player that season, but the team was 40–42 and did not make the playoffs.

+This was Sharman's last season as the Lakers' coach.
+In five years as the Lakers' coach he had a 246–164 (.600) regular season record, and a 22–15 (.595) playoff record.
+In the 1971–72 season, Sharman had suffered a vocal cord injury while coaching that did not fully heal and got progressively worse over time.
+His voice degenerated to the degree he was no longer able to function as a coach by the end of the 1975–76 season.
+He was replaced by Jerry West as the Lakers' head coach.

-He is one of two men to win NBA and ABA championships as a coach; coincidentally, the other, Alex Hannum, also coached a Chamberlain-led team (the 1967 Philadelphia 76ers) to an NBA championship, defeating the Sharman-coached San Francisco Warriors.
-Hannum and Sharman had been teammates at USC, under coach Sam Barry.
-Including the ABL, Sharman is the only coach to win championships in three different professional leagues.
+Sharman is one of two men to win NBA and ABA championships as a coach.
+His USC teammate Alex Hannum was the other coach to do so, coincidentally also winning an NBA championship coaching a Chamberlain-led team (the 1966-67 Philadelphia 76ers) that defeated the Sharman-coached San Francisco Warriors.
+Including his ABL championship with the Pipers, Sharman is the only coach to win championships in three different professional basketball leagues.

-The Lakers went to the 1973 NBA finals, but lost to the Knicks 4–1.
-By 1974, Chamberlain and West had both retired, but the Lakers had traded for Kareem Abdul-Jabbar in 1975.
-Sharman ended his coaching career after the 1975–1976 season to become the Lakers general manager.

-Sharman invented the morning shootaround as a way to burn off nervous energy on game days.
-He took the shootaround with him to his first coaching jobs in the ABL, the ABA, and later, the NBA.
-After the Lakers won the championship in 1972, every other team in the league added the shootaround to its game-day regimen.
+As a coach, Sharman invented the morning shootaround as a way to burn off nervous energy on game days.
+He took the shootaround with him to his first coaching jobs in the ABL, the ABA, and later the NBA.
+After the Lakers won the NBA championship in 1972, every other team in the league added the shootaround to its game-day regimen.